llamaha/zedtutor/README.md

 ## 🤝 Contributing

 Found an issue or have a suggestion?
 Feel free to contribute to make Zedtutor even better!

+If you discover any errors or inaccuracies in the lessons, we'd love your help!
+Please consider opening a pull request with the fix – even small corrections are greatly appreciated and help make this tutorial better for everyone.

 ---